5G on the iPhone 12: how the next-gen network will shape the mobile experience

 You can read our in-depth guide on each US carrier’s 5G strategy, but the main takeaway is that Verizon is the main proponent of the speedy but flimsy mmWave network, T-Mobile has put a lot of work into its low-band network, and its merger with Sprint provides extra mid-band for more robust coverage.
 However, Verizon’s announcement today heralds the start of its very own low-band coverage, meaning its 5G network could get a whole lot more reliable.

 How is this possible?
 Verizon is relying on a trick called dynamic spectrum sharing, or DSS, which allows it to use the same infrastructure as its current widespread 4G LTE network and share it with its new 5G nationwide network.
-While Verizon hasn’t revealed all the details of this yet, it almost certainly means that 5G enabled devices on Verizon should start feeling the benefits of 5G closer to home.
+Verizon hasn’t revealed all the details of this yet, and it might not be the magic bullet for reliable network coverage (as T-Mobile gladly points out).
+But in theory at least, it means that 5G enabled devices on Verizon should start feeling the benefits of 5G closer to home.

 What can the new iPhone 12 do with 5G?